 Why do you need a cannabis T-break?

-While smoking cannabis do not carry as many harmful side effects as drinking alcohol, consuming cannabis regularly for a sustained period of time may cause your body to be desensitized to the psychoactive effects of THC, one of the many cannabinoids found in a cannabis plant.
+While smoking cannabis does not carry as many harmful side effects as drinking alcohol, consuming cannabis regularly for a sustained period may cause your body to be desensitized to the psychoactive effects of THC, one of the many cannabinoids found in a cannabis plant.